- The keyboard not working in Turbo C issue is often due to anti-keylogging software and settings.

 1. Uninstall dedicated anti-keylogging software

-Uninstalling anti-keylogging apps, like Spyshelter and Zemana AntiLogger, could help if keyboard is not working in Turbo C++.
+Uninstalling anti-keylogging apps, like Spyshelter and Zemana AntiLogger could help if the keyboard is not working in Turbo C++.

-IOBit Uninstaller is among the most highly-rated uninstaller utilities you can remove software with.
+If you want to get rid of the program’s leftovers, use a trusted uninstaller utility that can remove any software without a trace.
 That utility removes more leftover files than Windows’ built-in uninstaller.

 2. Disable anti-keylogging settings in antivirus software